nerc-project/nerc-docs/docs/other-tools/kubernetes/k3s/k3s-ha-cluster-using-k3d.md

     kubectl get pods -A -o wide
     ```

-    The output will looks like:
+    The output will look like:
     ![k3d HA pods](../images/k3d_ha_pods.png)

 ## Scale up the cluster